efridge/coaster-tracker/README.md

 # Coaster Tracker

 This app renders a list of items submitted in a form.
 I created it for my Client Side class so we can practice saving data to firebase.
+The app has been enhanced to support firebase federated login as well as editing and deleting existing roller coasters.
+I hope it helps you!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).